jessicakilby/guinea-pig/README.md

-# Javascript Exersise: Guinea Pig
+# Javascript Exercise: Guinea Pig

 ## Description
 Working with event-listeners and changing elements in the DOM.